theNewDynamic/minjinlee.com/content/news/new-york-times-breaking-my-own-silence.md

 attribution:
 link_to_original: https://www.newyorker.com/magazine/2019/06/10/stonehenge
-description: '"In their attractive, polished faces, I saw that Stonehenge was as familiar to them as having a gun held to my face was to me."'
+description: '"In their attractive, polished faces, I saw that Stonehenge was as familiar to them as having a gun held to my face was to me." '

 ---
 > [https://www.newyorker.com/magazine/2019/06/10/stonehenge](https://www.newyorker.com/magazine/2019/06/10/stonehenge "https://www.newyorker.com/magazine/2019/06/10/stonehenge")